Nithyashri0804/LoneVerse/replit.md

 **IMPORTANT: I strongly prefer running this project locally in VS Code, completely independent from Replit.
 When I ask for local development setup, provide ONLY local VS Code instructions with localhost URLs, not Replit-based solutions.
 Do not suggest Replit alternatives when I explicitly request local development.**

+**Development Environment Preference**: I am primarily developing this project in VS Code with local localhost URLs.
+The project has been successfully imported and configured to work in both environments, but my preference is VS Code development.

 ## System Architecture

 ### UI/UX Decisions